 SB 65 is sponsored by Black Women for Wellness Action Project, Western Center on Law and Poverty, California Nurse Midwives Association, NARAL Pro-Choice California, and National Health Law Program and supported by a coalition of over 50 organizations.

-- Aspects of the California Momnibus Budget Act in the 2021-22 budget included:
+Aspects of the California Momnibus Act included in the 2021-22 budget:

 - Expanding eligibility for CalWORKs grants to pregnant people regardless of the requirement that they report which trimester their pregnancy is in.

 - Increasing the pregnancy basic needs payment for pregnant CalWORKs recipients to $100 per month (it was $47).

 - Adding Doula Care to eligible Medi-Cal Services.

 - Extending full scope Medi-Cal to a birthing parent for 12 months postpartum.

 - Including pregnant people as a priority for the state’s Guaranteed Income Pilot funded in the budget.

 Sen. Nancy Skinner represents the 9th Senate District, is chair of the Senate Budget Committee and is vice chair of the Legislative Women’s Caucus.